Restaurant in New York City, United States

 Who Should Book Bhatti Indian Grill

 If you've already visited Bhatti Indian Grill once and left thinking the tandoor-cooked dishes were the right call, you're correct — that's the throughline worth following on your next visit.
 This is a solid choice for anyone in Murray Hill who wants Indian cooking that leans into the grill and the clay oven rather than the curry pot.
-It works well for pairs and small groups, and the address on Lexington Avenue puts it within easy reach of Midtown without the full-Midtown pricing pressure you'd feel at a $$$$ room.
+It works well for pairs and small groups, the address on Lexington Avenue puts it within easy reach of Midtown without the full-Midtown pricing pressure you'd feel at a $$$$ room.

 Timing and What It Means for Your Visit

-Indian cooking built around the tandoor tends to shift naturally with the seasons, and that's worth factoring into when you go.
+Indian cooking built around the tandoor tends to shift naturally with the seasons, that's worth factoring into when you go.
 In cooler months, the case for clay-oven breads and grilled meats is stronger — the food eats heavier and more satisfying when the temperature outside drops.
 Summer visits work, but if you're eating outdoors or in a warm room, lighter preparations will feel more appropriate than a full spread of tandoori proteins.
 For the leading experience, plan around the season rather than pure convenience: autumn through early spring is when this style of cooking delivers most.
 Weekday evenings tend to be quieter in this part of Murray Hill, which gives you a more settled meal than a busy Friday or Saturday service.

 What Returning Visitors Should Try Next

 If your first visit covered the obvious tandoor items, the next logical step is to push into the supporting cast: the bread selections and the appetiser tier, which tend to vary and benefit from seasonal ingredients.
 Don't anchor your order to what worked last time without checking what's running now.
 Indian grills in New York at this price point often rotate specials around what's sourcing well, so asking the server directly about what's new is a better strategy than defaulting to the same dishes.
-The room itself isn't quiet , expect ambient energy consistent with a neighbourhood grill that draws regulars , so if you're coming for a low-key conversation dinner, earlier sittings (before the room fills) will serve you better than arriving after 7:30 PM.
+The room itself isn't quiet, expect ambient energy consistent with a neighbourhood grill that draws regulars, so if you're coming for a low-key conversation dinner, earlier sittings (before the room fills) will serve you better than arriving after 7:30 PM.

 Practical Details

 Bhatti Indian Grill sits at 100 Lexington Avenue in Murray Hill, a neighbourhood well-served by the 6 train.
-Booking is easy relative to most of New York City's more sought-after tables , you're not competing with the kind of demand you'd face at Atomix or Eleven Madison Park, so reserving a day or two ahead is generally sufficient for weekday evenings.
+Booking is easy relative to most of New York City's more sought-after tables, you're not competing with the kind of demand you'd face at Atomix or Eleven Madison Park, so reserving a day or two ahead is generally sufficient for weekday evenings.
 Weekend nights may require a few more days of lead time, but this is not a hard-to-get table.
-Dress casually , there's no formality expected here, and the neighbourhood context confirms it.
-If you have dietary restrictions, the tandoor-forward menu means there's plenty of choice for non-pork diners, and the kitchen has experience navigating common requests, though you should confirm specifics when booking.
+Dress casually, there's no formality expected here, the neighbourhood context confirms it.
+If you have dietary restrictions, the tandoor-forward menu means there's plenty of choice for non-pork diners, the kitchen has experience navigating common requests, though you should confirm specifics when booking.
 For a broader picture of where this fits in the city's dining options, see our full New York City restaurants guide.

 How It Compares